imper86/allegro-api-bundle/README.md

 in future, because I know that many things in here should be done better.

 ## Maintenance
-Currently maintained version is v2.
+Currently maintained version is v3.
-If you use v1 you won't receive any bundle updates.
+If you use v1 or v2 you won't receive any bundle updates.